FAForever/wiki-pages/teams/matchmaker-team/jargon/slope.md

 # Slope

-A slope is similar to a [hill](../hill) except that it takes you from one elevation level to another.
-It is conceptually similar to a stretched out ramp.
-However, just like a hill a slope is usually infamous among players.
-A slope is often visually difficult to see.
-But structures require terrain to be reasonably flat in order to build them.
-The player may be frustrated to find a build site for larger structures such as a factory.
+A slope is conceptually similar to a stretched out ramp.
+It (usually) takes you from one elevation level to another elevation level.
+The common problem with slopes is that it's usually difficult to see from the standard top-down view while it actively impedes your ability to build structures.
+The use of (too many) slopes can therefore be frustrating to players.

 ## Tabs {.tabset}
 ### Long John Silver

 ![A subtle slope on the map Long John Silver](/teams/matchmaker-team/slope-long-john-silver-01.png =700x)

-Example of a subtle slope on the map Long John Silver.
-The slope is visually not distinctive from the standard top-down view.
+Example of a subtle slope on the map Long John Silver that is problematic.

 ![An accentuated slope on the map Long John Silver](/teams/matchmaker-team/slope-long-john-silver-02.png =700x)